top of page

 Secretary to Seed2Fork Board

-The CPA will be responsible for analyzing and reporting Seed2Fork organization’s financial data.
-They will perform a wide range of tasks, from reconciling bank accounts to compiling financial statements and preparing tax forms.
+The Treasurer will be responsible for analyzing and reporting Seed2Fork organization’s financial data.
+She will perform a wide range of tasks, from reconciling bank accounts to compiling financial statements and preparing tax forms.

 OUR TEAM